What is Google Location history?

 -

-Small actions like these can significantly reduce how much of your personal life your phone quietly shares.
+These small changes, combined, can significantly reduce how much of your personal life is recorded or shared online.